codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 The Namespace must conform to the naming conventions for Kubernetes objects.

 **Access modes**
-You can define three different access modes:
+You can define one of three different access modes:
-* Tunnel-based, the default mode, automatically enabled when ingress-based access is not defined in the installation command.
+* Tunnel-based, the default mode, automatically enabled when the other access modes are not defined in the installation command.
 * Ingress-based, uses an ingress controller, which, depending on the type of ingress controller, may need to be configured both before and after installation.
 * Service-mesh-based, which may also need to be configured before and after installation.
 This mode requires explicitly disabling the tunnel- and ingress-based modes in the installation command.